caktus/django-project-template/docs/provisioning.rst

 - Frontend Server: Nginx
 - Cache: Memcached

 These services are configured to run together on a single machine.
-Each environment (``staging`` or ``production``) should run on a separate machine. `Supervisord <http://supervisord.org/>`_ manages the application server process.
+While it is possible to run on a single server it is recommended that each environment (``staging`` or ``production``) should run on a separate machine. `Supervisord <http://supervisord.org/>`_ manages the application server process.